karpanai/karpanai-web/data/blog/2005/05/06/car-talk.md

 \_\_\_\_\_\_\_\_\_\_

-Later, much later, we head back to our car one evening, and it wouldn’t start because we had left the lights on.
+Later, much later, we head back to our car one evening, and it wouldn't start because we had left the lights on.
 We wait outside the car trying to flag down someone for a jump start.
 Cue the arrival of a knight in shining armor.
 An Indian knight to boot.
 Shining Armor being a gleaming, black BMW.
 Knight gets down, and asks us, “Can I help you guys?”

 “Yeah, can you give us a jumpstart?
 I have the cables right here.”